-Let's find out the 4 rules to create an art collection: Aquire / Manage / Preserve / Forward .
+Let's find out the 4 rules to start an art collection: Aquire / Manage / Preserve / Forward .

 Even if it can help, you do not always have to be rich to become art collectors.
 Here we discover the four good rules for creating a true art collection